EC528-Fall-2023/PIR-against-FoundationDB/README.md

 In the fourth sprint we implemented client library functions, started a base of encryption, mapped out an attack, added error handling and state saving, have a proof of concept for multiple clients, and a base for benchmarking
 ### [Sprint 5]
 #### [Slides for sprint 5](https://docs.google.com/presentation/d/1pp84PhRwiSyWghHc9lZhWW2VgnhMV6PaDHIAit9rQl0/edit?usp=sharing)
-In the fifth sprint, we accomplish multiple benchmarking tests including: Performance based on data sizes, Performance based on block sizes, and Performance differences between Java vs C++.
+In the fifth sprint, we accomplished working multi client architecture in C++.
+We performed multiple benchmarking tests including: Performance based on data sizes, Performance based on block sizes, and Performance differences between Java vs C++.
 Also, we incorporated the AES-256 encryption standard through the utilization of the OpenSSL library.
 We also created security tests for our system, such as parts of the inference attack such as the keyword matrix, and types of data leaks.

 ## 9. References
 - Stefanov, Emil & van Dijk, Marten & Shi, Elaine & Fletcher, Christopher & Ren, Ling & Yu, Xiangyao & Devadas, Sahana.
 (2012).
 Path ORAM: an extremely simple oblivious RAM protocol.
 Proceedings of the ACM Conference on Computer and Communications Security.
 10.1145/2508859.2516660.